TXNM Energy, Inc. research snapshot

 Business essence

 TXNM Energy owns regulated electric utilities in New Mexico (PNM) and Texas (TNMP).
-Customers pay regulated rates for reliable electricity delivery, and the company earns a regulator-approved return on its invested capital.
+Customers pay regulated rates for reliable electricity delivery, and the company earns a regulator-approved return on its invested capital, with about 800,000 customers and roughly 2.7 GW of generation capacity.

 Moat